 This also goes if you have tried to game Google by white text on white backgrounds, making words in teeny tiny font, showing 4 million keywords in your ALT tags or filling your website footers with every suburb in a 100km radius.
 These games are all toxic and can see Google slap you silly.

 Would you race your vintage (meaning never been serviced) Datsun 180B at Bathurst?
 You wouldn’t make it round the first bend before blowing a gasket and creating a smoke hazard on the track.

 Many old sites have broken bits of code hanging off them everywhere.
 You look at the site and links don’t work, images don’t show up and some pages simply never load.
 No-one is game to update anything in case it all falls apart.

 The code that runs your website may have been state-of-the-art back in its day.
-But if it is more than 5 years old – it’s time for a website makeover.
+But if it is more than 5 years old (and if the theme that runs it hasn’t been updated in years) – it’s time for a website makeover.

 7. It’s full of someones that I used to know

 Employees (and executive members) come and go.
 But if your site still is pining over someone who left more than a few weeks ago – it’s time for a website makeover.